 Q.6.
-Choose strong acid and strong base from the following: CH3COOH, NH4OH, KOH, HCl
+Choose strong acid and a strong base from the following: CH3COOH, NH4OH, KOH, HCl

 Ans.
-Strong acid is HCl and strong base is KOH.
+A strong acid is HCl and strong base is KOH.

 Q.7.
 Which is more acidic a solution with pH = 6.0 or a solution with pH = 2.0?

 Ans.
 A solution with pH = 2.0 is more acidic.